 Doug Mummert is a “baby-boomer” born in Hollywood, California.
 He attended Phoenix College and Grand Canyon University.
-Following a tour in the U.S. military, he joined the Phoenix Fire Department, where currently he is a Division Chief.
-He is a founding member of the department’s All Hazards Incident Management Team, an original member of the Federal Emergency Management Agency (FEMA) Urban Search & Rescue (USAR) Team for Arizona.
-He also serves on the FEMA USAR National Incident Support Team as a Public Information Officer (PIO), and has also served as a PIO for the Phoenix Fire Department.
-Doug’s odyssey into television production took off in the early 90’s when he started a production communications business in his spare time.
-Some of his clients include General Motors, The US Army, Kraft Foods, and many well-known TV and film production companies.
-In 1994, Doug moved into the realm of producing, writing, directing, shooting, and editing.
+Following a tour in the U.S. military, he joined the Phoenix (AZ) Fire Department, where he retired in 2015 as a Chief.
+He was a founding member of the department’s All Hazards Incident Management Team, an original member of the Federal Emergency Management Agency (FEMA) Urban Search & Rescue (USAR) Team for Arizona.
+Mummert also served on the FEMA USAR National Incident Support Team as a Public Information Officer (PIO) and has also served as a PIO for his department.
+He was the long-time host and producer of Phoenix Fire’s weekly radio program, Valley Watch, which airs on several Arizona radio stations in cooperation with Bonneville Broadcasting, on KTAR AM & FM, as well as KPKX FM.
+He is also a Public Safety & Media/PR advocate & consultant.

+Mummert’s odyssey into television production took off in the early 90’s when he started a production communications business in his “spare time.”
+Some of his clients included General Motors, The US Army, Kraft Foods, and many well-known TV and film production companies.
+In 1994, he moved into the realm of producing, writing, directing, shooting, and editing.
 This all began with creating safety and training videos for the Phoenix Fire Department.
 In 1997, he took over the job as managing director of the Phoenix Fire Television Network.
 With the help of many, he created the program, Phoenix Fire Works in 1998, which would ultimately fill a void in educating and informing the public about topical Fire Department related issues.
 Thanks to an excellent collaborating production team, this program has won critical acclaim and has won or been nominated for many major awards, including the Rocky Mountain Emmy.